-The modeling of performing arts metadata is probably one of the most complex cases, since the concept of cultural heritage and artistic work presents not only manifestations (instances, for example: pictures of a painting) but also performances, adaptations, interpretation, etc., where the artistic capabilities are again dominant.
-Therefore, many standards have tried to address the problem, such as: MPEG with MPEG-7 descriptors (MPEG-7); EN 15744:2009 (film identification-minimum set of metadata for cinematographic works) and its superset EN 15907:2010 (film identificationenhancing interoperability of metadata-element sets and structures) (EN 15907:2010); Functional Requirements for Bibliographic Records object oriented (FRBRoo) [16] which is the harmonization of FRBRer and International Committee for Documentation-Conceptual Reference Model (CIDOC-CRM) [18] and it is performed by International Federation of Library Associations and Institutions (IFLA) and International Council of Museums (ICOM) [14]; Dublin Core metadata terms [13]; Visual Resource Association-Core (VRA-CORE) [45]; Categories for the Description of Works of Art (CDWA) [11] and recently, the Europeana Data Model (EDM) [24].
-In [40], a method for aligning several multimedia metadata models to Multimedia Metadata Ontology (M3O), [39] has been presented.
-Multimedia Metadata Ontology is grounded on a number of patterns that can be used for modeling: annotations, aggregations, description, situation, etc. Specifically, in [32], an analysis about the usage of FRBRoo for modeling performing arts descriptions as linked data has been presented.
-In [15, 17], a study about the mapping of FRBRoo structures and concepts to EDM has been proposed.
+The modeling of Performing Arts metadata is probably one of the most complex case since the concept of cultural heritage and artistic work presents not only manifestations (instances, for example: pictures of a painting) but also performances, adaptations, interpretation, etc., where the artistic capabilities are again dominant.
+Therefore, many standards have tried to address the problem, such as: MPEG with MPEG-7 descriptors [MPEG-7]; EN 15744:2009 (Film Identification - Minimum Set Of Metadata For Cinematographic Works) and its superset EN 15907:2010 (Film identification -Enhancing interoperability of metadata - Element sets and structures) [EN 15907:2010]; FRBRoo (Functional Requirements for Bibliographic Records object oriented) [Doerr et al., 2008] which is the harmonization of FRBRer and CIDOC-CRM (International Committee for Documentation-Conceptual Reference Model) [Doerr, 2003] and it is performed by IFLA (International Federation of Library Associations and Institutions) and ICOM (International Council of Museums) [Dionissiadou, 2012]; Dublin Core metadata terms [DC]; VRA CORE (Visual Resource Association-Core) [VRA-CORE]; CDWA (Categories for the Description of Works of Art) [CDWA] and recently, the Europeana EDM (Europeana Data Model) [EDM], [Europeana].
+In [Sherp, Eibing, Saathoff, 2012], a method for aligning several multimedia metadata models to M3O (Multimedia Metadata Ontology, [Saathoff and Sherp, 2010]) has been presented.
+M3O is grounded on a number of patterns that can be used for modeling: annotations, aggregations, description, situation, etc. Specifically, in [Le Boeuf, 2012], an analysis about the usage of FRBRoo for modeling performing arts descriptions as linked data has been presented.
+In [Doerr et al., 2013], [Doerr et al., 2010], a study about the mapping of FRBRoo structures and concepts to EDM has been proposed.
 This study has been specifically focused on performing arts case, due to their high complexity.
-In [19], an analysis of the difficulties in modeling performing arts issues with ontology has been carried out.
-This analysis highlighted some criticism of FRBRoo (that could be moved also to other metadata models as well) about the modeling of both abstract plans for a performance and the several variations in the related instances-i.e., the real performances.
-Other former and relevant studies in this field are GLOPAC [26] partially derived from FRBR, and Performing Arts Documentation Structure [36] grounded on Media Art Notation System which has been built on top of MPEG-21 metadata framework.
+In [Doty, 2013], an analysis of the difficulties in modeling performing arts issues with ontology has been carried out.
+This analysis highlighted some criticism of FRBRoo (that could be moved also to other metadata models as well) about the modeling of both abstract plans for a performance and the several variations in the related instances -- i.e., the real performances.
+Other former and relevant studies in this field are GLOPAC [GLOPAC] partially derived from FRBR, and PADS (Performing arts documentation structure [PADS 2008] grounded on MANS (Media Art Notation System) which has been built on top of MPEG-21 metadata framework.
 On the other hand, these standard show limitations on modeling the information related to performers and performances.

 Another relevant aspect is the description of annotations of multimedia content and the exportation of these data with open and accepted formats.
-The Annotea project [29] was one of the first to adopt semantic web technologies for annotations and it was originally designed for annotations of web sites and therefore it offers limited capabilities for annotating multimedia objects.
-The LEMO annotation framework [27] built on top of Annotea model supports annotations of media fragments [46].
-Recently, the Open Annotation Collaboration (OAC) model [28] has been proposed and it is designed for the use as linked data.
+The Annotea project [Kahan and Koivunen, 2001] was one of the first to adopt semantic web technologies for annotations and it was originally designed for annotations of web sites and therefore it offers limited capabilities for annotating multimedia objects.
+The LEMO annotation framework [Haslhofer et al., 2009] built on top of Annotea model supports annotations of media fragments [W3C Media fragments, 2009].
+Recently the Open Annotation Collaboration model [Haslhofer et al., 2011] has been proposed and it is designed for the use as linked data.